Updated March 27, 2021

 The early economy of Graceville was based on cotton until the boll weevil came along from Mexico and destroyed the crops.

 Luckily, the town soon found another way to resurrect their economy: peanuts.

 Peanuts became the dominant crop in Graceville and surrounding Jackson County.
 The county was one of the largest peanut growing regions in the world.

 Naval stores such as turpentine, along with lumber, also became important industries.

-Graceville has the comfortable laid back feeling of many small southern towns in Florida, Georgia, and Alabama.
+Graceville has the comfortable laid back feeling of many small southern towns in North Florida, South Georgia, and Southern Alabama.

 The late Florida writer Al Burt nicknamed this part of the state as Florabama, and the name fits.

 A sure sign of being in a southern town is when the main grocery store is a Piggly Wiggly.

 You see these stores in the small towns of Alabama and Georgia, but only a few in Florida, and those are in the Panhandle.